 Eligibility and accrual calculation for sick leave for non-contracted employees is determined separately based upon the employee's routine work schedule at each diocesan site.
-While hours at multiple diocesan jobs and sites are aggregated for purposes of overtime compensation and benefit eligibility, they are not combined for purposes of leave eligibility or accrual calculation.
+Hours at multiple diocesan jobs are not combined for purposes of leave eligibility or accrual calculation.
 For example, an employee who works a regular schedule of 30 hours per week at one site and an additional 10 hours per week at another site is eligible for sick leave at the first site, but not the second.
 In addition, in this example, the employee's leave accrual would be based only on the 30 hours per week.